maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 ### II.3 Methodological Statement

 The method adopted in this paper is a combination of **structural correspondence** and **historical observation**.
 Specifically, this paper does not provide new definitions, nor does it attempt to derive the content of goodness from first principles.
-The work of this paper is: to apply the framework of *Uncertainty Submersion*—certainty condensing from uncertainty, being maintained, and being submerged—to the core concepts of ethics, identifying their nature as directional signals rather than objects of certainty.
+The work of this paper is: to apply the framework of *Uncertainty Subsumption*—certainty condensing from uncertainty, being maintained, and being submerged—to the core concepts of ethics, identifying their nature as directional signals rather than objects of certainty.
 The historical observations in this paper are used only to demonstrate the condensation and transformation trajectories of directional signals under different boundary conditions, and do not constitute verification of any definition.

 ### II.4 Falsifiability Conditions